 - Export your data so you can share it with colleagues or clients.

-If you’ve got to grips with the 'Quick research' tool, we'll move on to the next stage of working with keywords.
-We’re going to look at how to use the Keywords tool to create a clear site structure (that Google will love).
+If you’ve got to grips with the tool, we'll move on to the next stage of working with keywords.
+We’re going to look at how to use the Keywords tool to manage our keywords in an organized way.

-Wordtracker’s main Keyword research tool works in Campaigns, Projects and Niches, like this:
+Wordtracker’s Keyword research tool works in Projects and lists.
+Here's how to set those up:

 Step 2.
-Setting up a Campaign - organize your work
+Setting up a Project - organize your work

 Google loves clear, logical site structure and the Keywords tool can help you create one.
-You should start by setting up a campaign for the website you're working on.
+You should start by setting up a project for the website you're working on.

-Your Campaign can hold all the work you do for a single website.
-The work is broken down into Projects.
+Your Project can hold all the work you do for a single website.
+The work is broken down into lists.
 Starting a Project is really straightforward - you can do it with a single keyword (you’ll be amazed how quickly this can grow).

 You know more about your business than anyone else, so it’s likely you can think of relevant keywords that you’d like to investigate.
-You can easily add your own keywords (up to 500) to the tool.
+You can easily paste in your own keywords (up to 500) to the tool - just paste them into the seed word box, and choose 'Exact Keyword Only' in the search options - we'll give you data for every one of those keywords that's in our database.

 Google loves well organized websites, and so will your users.
 If your site architecture and internal linking make sense, it will be easier for search engines to find and index your pages and, more importantly, for your visitors to navigate through your site.

 As we mentioned, the Keyword research tool helps you create a clear site structure with the minimum of effort.
-Let's say you've a category page on your site that's dedicated to selling guitar strings.
+Let's say you've a category page on your site that's dedicated to selling dark chocolate.
 You'd like to add more pages and are looking for relevant long tail keywords you can target.

-When you find a keyword you want to target (classical guitar strings), you can create sub-niches really easily.
-The screenshot below is from a list based on guitar strings.
+When you find a keyword you want to work with (dark chocolate), you can create new lists really easily.
+The screenshot below is from a list based on 'dark chocolate'.
+Again, you can use 'Search & Save' to build up further lists based on the keywords in that list.

 Now all you have to do is rush off and optimize your web pages for those phrases, right?
 Wrong!
 That is what most people will do and as a result, they will miss out on some very powerful keywords that are not immediately obvious.
 There’s more work to do - let’s take a look ...